k0psutin/DevOpsWithDocker/Part3/3.7/Kubernetes.md

 Wait, what about **Docker Swarm**?

 **Docker Swarm** is the official tool to organize **Docker** containers.
 Where **Kubernetes** is bit complex to install and use, **Docker Swarm** is more user friendly, and has a lot of documentation on the Docker homepage.
-Both application are similar, and it is up to you to decide which one you will use.
+Both applications are similar, and it is up to you to decide which one you will use.